gjlondon/definitive_guide_to_django_deployment/README.md

 commandline directives we'll need.
 But fabfiles are pretty intuitive to read, so try to follow along with what each command is doing.

-To run the deployment we'll follow the community standard of running our deployment tools in an isolated, virtual container.
-We use [docker](https://www.docker.com).
-Follow one of the community guides for installing docker and its pre-requisites on your platform.

 First, we need to define [AWS](#gloss_aws) settings.
 In keeping with the principles of the [Twelve Factor App](http://12factor.net/)